Efax Review 2017

 Would We Recommend This Service?

-At a base price of $16.95 per month, eFax could be located in the “expensive” section of email fax services; however, the features and security of this service make up for the difference in price. eFax offers one of the best mobile apps out there for Gmail fax, so if you plan on taking care of faxes on the go, then at least try it out and see if it is right for you.
+At a base price of $16.95 per month, eFax could be located in the “expensive” section of email fax services; however, features like the dedicated fax number and security of this service make up for the difference in price. eFax offers one of the best mobile apps out there for Gmail fax, so if you plan on taking care of faxes on the go, then at least try it out and see if it is right for you.

 This service makes it very easy for people to test their service, not only they offer a free trial, but they also have an eFax free package for those that only want to receive faxes over email.
 It has a monthly limit of 10 faxes, so it is better suited for those who only receive faxes occasionally.
 If you want to test the full power of eFax though, you will need to sign up for a free trial, though.